[For AWS Beginners] A 5-Minute Guide to Amazon ELB!

 GLB stands for Gateway Load Balancer

-Providing load balancing and auto-scaling for fleets of third-party appliances, the Gateway Load Balancer is transparent to the source and destination of traffic.
+Providing load balancing and auto-scaling for your fleet of third-party appliances, Gateway Load Balancer is transparent to the source and destination of your traffic.

-This capability makes it ideal for working with third-party appliances for security, network analysis, and other use cases.
+This feature makes it ideal for working with third-party appliances in security, network analytics, and other use cases.

 This service has only just been released, so I'd like to learn more about it and then write a separate blog post about it!

-By the way, when I tested ALB to write this blog,
+Incidentally, when I tested ALB for writing this blog, I found

-simply linking the ALB to the test instance returned a "403" status code when I checked the access log.
+that simply associating ALB with the test instance resulted in a "403" status code being returned in the access logs.

 172.31.4.72 - - [15/Jun/2021:07:59:03 +0000] "GET / HTTP/1.1" 403 4897 "-" "ELB-HealthChecker/2.0"

-In this case, place an "index.html" file under the document root, add the words "aws test" to the file, and access it from a browser.
-A "200" status code will be returned.
+In that case, I placed an "index.html" file under the document root, put the text "aws test" inside the file, and accessed it from a browser, and successfully received a "200" status code.

-*This requires that Apache is installed on the server.
+*This assumes that Apache is installed on the server.

 First, navigate to the document root